-While Hurricane Irma certainly presents the possibility of power outages and flooding, food can also be compromised.
+While hurricanes and thunderstorms certainly present the possibility of power outages and flooding, food can also be compromised.

 Take a look at the tips below to find out how to keep your grub edible during the storm.